qujohn314/ChristmasProject/README.md

 Version: 1.0.0 12/17/18

-Did a bit more than needed, but it looks hella smooth.
-Also made me realize how much I hate Swing.
+Did a bit more than needed, but it looks really smooth.
+Also made me realize again how much I hate Swing.